kelvinho1020/fire-chat/README.md

 # vue-fire-chat
-This application is a simple chat Application building by vue3
+This application is a realtime chat Application building with vue3 and firebase

 ## Demo
 https://hyperfirechat.netlify.app